Thirteen Ghosts: Cast

+Development

+James Gunn performed rewrites to the script, but was uncredited.
+There were some reshoots that were filmed during September 11, 2001.

 Release

 Home media

 The film was released on VHS and DVD on April 2, 2002.
-The film initially debuted on the Blu-ray format on October 19, 2010 in a double feature with House of Wax (2005).
+The film initially debuted on the Blu-ray format on October 19, 2010, in a double feature with House of Wax (2005).

 A special collector's edition Blu-ray was released by Shout Factory under their Scream Factory label on July 28, 2020.
 This new release features brand new interviews with the cast and crew, plus a brand new audio commentary with director Steve Beck.

 Reception

 Box office

-In the US, the film opened ranking 2nd, making $15,165,355.
+In the US, the film opened ranking 2nd behind K-PAX, making $15,165,355.
 It spent 10 weeks in the US box office, eventually making $41,867,960 domestically, and $68,467,960 worldwide.

 Critical reception

-Reviews for the film were mostly negative.
+Reviews for Thirteen Ghosts were mostly negative.
 Praise was directed toward the production design but the film was criticized for its lack of scares and a number of strobe effects throughout that could induce seizures.
-It holds an approval rating of 18% on review aggregator Rotten Tomatoes, based on 95 reviews with an average rating of 3.6/10.
+It holds an approval rating of 19% on review aggregator Rotten Tomatoes, based on 96 reviews with an average rating of 3.7/10.
 The website's critical consensus reads, "The production design is first rate, but 13 Ghosts is distinctly lacking in scares."
 On Metacritic, the film has a weighted average score of 30 out of 100, based on reviews from 24 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Ed Gonzalez of Slant Magazine rated the film two out of four stars, panning the film's lack of scares, and predictable plot twists.
 However, Gonzalez commended the art direction, while also stating it was underutilized.

 Roger Ebert praised the production values saying, "The production is first-rate...The physical look of the picture is splendid."
 However, he criticized the story, lack of interesting characters, loud soundtrack, and poor editing.
 In 2005 Ebert included it on his list of "Most Hated" films.
+Elvis Mitchell of The New York Times said of the film "what we're left with after the scares is just plain dumb."

 In the years since its release and disappointing box office performance, the film has gathered a prominent cult following, finding further success and more positive reception.

-Elvis Mitchell of The New York Times said of the film "what we're left with after the scares is just plain dumb."
+Future

+In August 2023, Dark Castle Entertainment announced that they were planning to make a Thirteen Ghosts series.